Discover more about life in Russia with this handy guide on where to live in Moscow, St. Petersburg, and a selection of other Russian cities.

 - Boulevard Ring: Moscow’s most central area boasts the popular neighborhoods of Tverskaya.
 This is the perfect place for younger expats who want to be at the center of it all.
 There’s also Patriarshiye Prudy, which boasts a beautiful city park and has high property prices to match.

-- Garden Ring: The neighborhood of Arbat features some beautiful architecture within close proximity of the foreign embassies.
+- Garden Ring: The neighborhood of Arbat features beautiful architecture within close proximity of the foreign embassies.
 Property prices are expensive in this attractive area.
 Elsewhere, the Tretyakov Gallery area is more up-and-coming, with lots of shops and cafes on its two busy main roads.

 - Roskina: While Roskina is outside of the city boundaries, it’s a great place for expats who work in the west of the city.
 It’s home to the British International School.